Nadya Suleman shocked the world when she gave birth to eight babies at once.

 There were reports of her neglecting the children while spending money on herself, but when child protective services investigated, they found the children happy and healthy, although the environment they lived in was not as clean as one would hope.

-In 2013, Suleman was accused of breaking the terms of her lease and forced to vacate her rental home.
-After she moved out, the landlord claimed that the home smelled of urine, and there was a lot of trash left behind.
+In 2013, Suleman was accused of breaking the terms of her lease and was forced to vacate her rental home.
+After she moved out, the landlord claimed that the home smelled of urine and that there was a lot of trash left behind.

 These tough times led to her next career.

 That year, she starred in an adult film titled Octomom Home Alone.
-It was a movie starring just her and no male actors.
+It was a movie starring just her and no other actors—male or female.
 She also released some music that year and appeared in another musician's music video, but the adult video generated much more income.

-She also began dancing at gentlemen's clubs.
-At one point, she had to check herself into a treatment center in Los Angeles for anxiety and stress.
+She began dancing at gentlemen's clubs, bartended, and eventually had to check herself into a treatment center in Los Angeles for anxiety and stress.
 But the problems didn't end there...

 These jobs actually led to criminal charges regarding welfare fraud.
 The state of California alleged that Suleman had failed to disclose $30,000 in income generated from her movies and dancing.
 She pleaded no contest to the charges and received 200 hours of community service, two years of probation, and a fine.